AdobeDocs/campaign-standard.en/help/administration/using/about-administrating-adobe-campaign.md

 * [Customer metrics](../../audiences/using/active-profiles.md): Adobe Campaign provides a report that displays the number of active profiles.
 This report is only informative, it doesn't have a direct impact on billing.
 * [Privacy Tools](https://docs.campaign.adobe.com/doc/standard/getting_started/en/ACS_GDPR.html): This menu allows you to create GDPR access and delete requests and track their evolution.

+## Users and security {#users-security}

+* Invite users to access the application and manage groups of users as well as their rights and roles.

+## Channels configuration {#channels-configuration}

+* Adjust and configure routing parameters for all communication channels.

+## Application settings {#application-settings}
+* Configure external accounts, which are used to connect Adobe Campaign to external servers.
+* Monitor the platform by accessing technical workflows.

+## Adobe Experience Platform Data Connector {#platform}